usercheckhq/usercheck-laravel/README.md

 - `block_no_mx`: Fails validation if the domain has no MX records
 - `block_public_domain`: Fails validation for public email domains (e.g., Gmail, Yahoo).
 Great to prevent users from signing up with their personal email addresses.
 - `domain_only`: Validates only the domain part of the email.
 Great for privacy; only the domain will be sent to the API.
+- `block_blocklisted`: (Paid plans only) Blocks domains from your custom blocklist.

-You can combine these options to create a custom validation rule.
+You can combine these options to create a custom validation rule:

 ```php
 $request->validate([